canonical/nginx-ingress-integrator-operator/docs/explanation/architecture.md

 # Charm architecture

-At it’s core, Nginx Ingress Integrator is a basic charm that talks to the Kubernetes API and provisions an Nginx ingress resource.
+At its core, Nginx Ingress Integrator is a basic charm that talks to the Kubernetes API and provisions an Nginx ingress resource.

-In designing this charm, we've leveraged Juju's sidecar pattern for Kubernetes charms, but somewhat unusually we're not actually deploying a workload container alongside our charm code.
-Instead, the charm code is talking directly to the Kubernetes API to provision the appropriate Nginx ingress resource to enable traffic to reach the service in question.
+In designing this charm, we've leveraged the [sidecar](https://kubernetes.io/blog/2015/06/the-distributed-system-toolkit-patterns/#example-1-sidecar-containers) pattern for Kubernetes charms, but somewhat unusually we're not actually deploying a workload container alongside our charm code.
+Instead, the charm code talks directly to the Kubernetes API to provision the appropriate Nginx ingress resource to enable traffic to reach the service in question.